MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 ### Task 1

-1. [] Go to **Postman** and access the **FHIR Search** collection provided in Lab-07.
+1. [] Go to **Postman** and access the **FHIR Search** collection provided in Lab 7.
 Make sure that the fhir-service environment is active and that you have a valid access token (use POST AuthorizeGetToken to get a token refresh).

 1. [] There is a request titled **Step 1 - Save Sample Resource Bundle**.
 Select this request, and then select **Send** to deliver the Bundle to your FHIR service.
 This will save some Resources that future requests in this lab require.